dvidelabs/flatcc/README.md

 just constants easily grasped from the generated code.
 Tables are dense so they are never accessed directly.

+Enums support schema evolution meaning that more names can be added to the enumeration in a future schema version.
+As of v0.5.0 the function `_is_known_value` can be used ot check if an enum value is known to the current schema version.

 Structs have a dual purpose because they are also valid types in native format, yet the native reprsention has a slightly different purpose.
 Thus the convention is that a const pointer to a struct encoded in a